Grade Accelerator Programme

 1. The Centre’s course terms are segmented into four periods in a given year:

 a.
 Term 1: January to March

 c.
 Term 3: July to September

-7. Course fees must be paid in full, latest by the 15th of the first month in a term.
-Following the deadline, a late payment surcharge of $30.00 will be imposed.
+7. Course fees must be paid in full, by the due dates stated above.
+Following the deadline, a late payment surcharge of S$30 will be imposed.

 8. All lessons are paid for in advance.
 All course fees are inclusive of course materials.

 9. All receipts will be issued via email.
 Please retain the receipts for verification purposes.

 10. All payments made are strictly non-refundable, non-transferable and non-negotiable.